A Lifestyle Blog

 *When you sign up to receive this freebie, you will be added to our newsletter.
 You can unsubscribe at any time.

-We share of love of Lisbon, Chihuahuas, sushi, coffee, binge-worthy tv, movies, being out in nature, the ocean, and our amazing mom.
+We share a love of Portugal, Chihuahuas, coffee, binge-worthy tv, pull-on-your-heartstrings rom coms, and our amazing mom.

-And of course, we love literature and appreciate a kick-ass lipstick.
+And of course, we both love literature and appreciate a kick-ass lipstick.

 We're Isabel and Marilyn, the two sisters behind Letters and Lipstick.